shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Sure, sure.”

+“It’s time for bed.”
+Lemilay said.
+“Can we just do prayer and go to sleep?”

+“Alright, time for prayer, then lights out.
+Let’s bow our heads.”
+Wryonin led them in prayer.
+“Alpha, Wolf God of the Loyal Moon, thank you for keeping Ersatzica safe today.
+Please help guide us in our tasks tomorrow, and help Mudrich and Ersatzica not get distracted when fixing the wall—”

+“Hey!”
+Mudrich protested.

+“Shh!
+Prayer!”
+Lemilay shushed her.

+“And please help us respect prayer time.
+May we always be—”

+Everyone joined in for, “In your guiding moonlight.”

+“Alright, everyone ready?”
+Wryonin held the lantern up, checking to make sure each of his sisters was in bed.
+“Goodnight.”

+“Goodnight.”

+He blew out the candle and climbed into bed himself.

+===

 The next day, Lemilay and Wryonin went to do their jobs, leaving Mudrich and Ersatzica to fetch Nephalie.

 “What if we, instead…” Mudrich said.